fdwr/Onnx2Text/README.md

 # Motivation

 I needed to make small edits to existing models for debugging, and I didn't want to have to write actual code every time, but rather just use a command line tool.

-`<rant>`Additionally I needed a simple tool that predictably _just worked_ by itself (not a tool that depends on your current environment and needed pip install this or pip install that, but oops, not that incompatible version of the library, and don't forget to install Cmake and protobuf and add them to your path before the egg/wheel thingie is built 🤦‍♀️, blah, blah...
-The ML ecosystem - sigh).`</rant>`
+Additionally I needed a simple tool that predictably _just worked_ by itself regardless of what machine I'm using and is easily shareable (not a tool that depends on your current environment and needed pip install this or pip install that, but oops, not that incompatible version of the library, and don't forget to install Cmake and protobuf and add them to your path before the egg/wheel thingie is built 😑).

 # Usage
     Onnx2Text.exe [options] inputFilename [outputFilename]